SethClydesdale/colloquial-kansai-dictionary/README.md

 ﻿# Colloquial Kansai Dictionary
 Colloquial Kansai Dictionary is a website that serves as a quick reference for the material taught in [Colloquial Kansai Japanese](https://www.tuttlepublishing.com/language-books/japanese/phrasebooks/colloquial-kansai-japanese).
-If you're looking to learn new words/phrases taught in the Kansai region of Japan or quickly review points you're not familiar with, then this is just for you!
-Choose one of the links below to get started.
+If you're looking to learn new words/phrases used in the Kansai region of Japan or quickly review points you're not familiar with, then this is just for you!
+Choose one of the links below to start brushing up on your Kansai-ben!

 **Online Version:** https://sethclydesdale.github.io/colloquial-kansai-dictionary/